 (3) The Board shall not effect a group life insurance or assurance policy that contains provision for payment of benefits in respect of total and permanent disablement unless in the opinion of the Board the definition of total and permanent disablement contained in that policy is such that a member covered by that policy would be considered by the insurer with which the policy is effected to be totally and permanently disabled if in the opinion of the insurer, after considering any medical or other evidence that it considers to be relevant, that the member is, and until attaining 60 years of age will continue to be, physically or mentally incapable of engaging in, or working for reward in, any occupation or work for which, in the opinion of the insurer, the member is suited to take by education, training or experience or for which the member would be suited as a result of retraining.

-(4) In subregulation (3) “effect” includes acquire or take by assignment.
+(4) In subregulation (3) effect includes acquire or take by assignment.

 [Regulation 47 amended in Gazette 14 May 1996 p.
 2037-8.]

 [48.
-Repealed in Gazette 31 Dec 1992 p.
+Deleted in Gazette 31 Dec 1992 p.
 6369.]

 [49.
-Repealed in Gazette 14 May 1996 p.
+Deleted in Gazette 14 May 1996 p.
 2038.]

 50. Notices